Stock Market Holidays 2023: Can I Buy or Sell Today? - Stash Learn

 In this article:

 So can you invest today or not?
-The next U.S. stock market holiday in which the market is closed is Monday, June 19th in observance of Juneteenth National Independence Day.
+The next U.S. stock market holiday is in observance of Good Friday.
+The market will be closed on Friday, March 29th for the holiday.

 Stock market holidays and early closings

-Martin Luther King Jr. Day Closed on Monday, Jan.
-16th
+Martin Luther King Jr. Day Closed Monday, Jan.
+15th

-Juneteenth National Independence Day Closed on Monday, June 19th
+Juneteenth National Independence Day Closed Wednesday, June 19th

 Day before Independence Day (July 3rd) Closes early at 1:00 p.m.
 (Eastern Time)